 If GST registration is not mandatory in your case, it’s important to take into consideration the above factors.
 A professional and reputable accounting or corporate services firm can evaluate your specific business case and make a proper recommendation regarding GST registration of your business.

-Special GST Schemes
+GST Incentive Schemes

 The Singapore government offers various general and industry specific schemes to eliminate unnecessary GST complexity where appropriate.
 Examples of these schemes include: